-- Read the set of statements out to the group and ask the participants to position themselves on the line depending on whether they agree or disagree with the statement. - Ask them to volunteer their reasons for their choice; they can move along the line if they are persuaded by other people's opinions.

-- · Spreading rumours about someone is bullying - It's their fault for not standing up for themselves - Bullying doesn't happen in my class/school - Boys bully more than girls - Forwarding pictures or texts that upset people is bullying - Banter is not bullying - Being bullied makes you a stronger person - Leaving someone out repeatedly and on purpose is not bullying - Bullying is a really serious issue - · You should always tell someone if you feel bullied or see someone being bullied - Online bullying isn't as serious as physical bullying. - People who are bullied can get support and it can get better.
+- Read the set of statements out to the group and ask the participants to position themselves on the line depending on whether they agree or disagree with the statement. - Ask them to volunteer their reasons for their choice; they can move along the line if they are persuaded by other people's opinions. - Remind the group that there are no wrong answers & that respecting the opinions of others is important. - Spreading rumours about someone is bullying - It's their fault for not standing up for themselves - Bullying doesn't happen in my class/school - Boys bully more than girls - Forwarding pictures or texts that upset people is bullying - Banter is not bullying - Being bullied makes you a stronger person - Leaving someone out repeatedly and on purpose is not bullying - Bullying is a really serious issue - You should always tell someone if you feel bullied or see someone being bullied - Online bullying isn't as serious as physical bullying. - People who are bullied can get support and it can get better.

-(+) Activity 3: Anti-bullying song
+Activity 3: Anti-bullying song